ydroal/Baristana/README.md

 ### Database Setup

-1.Install and configure a MySQL server, create a database, and set up a user with the necessary privileges.
+1. Install and configure a MySQL server, create a database, and set up a user with the necessary privileges.

-2.Setup tables in your database　as shown below.
+2. Setup tables in your database　as shown below.
 #### bgm

 | Field | Type | Null | Key | Default | Extra |